LeoniePhiline/quote-of-the-week/web/content/_index.md

 ## 2018-01-23 - Quote of the Week

-> Rust is difficult because most programmers abuse shared mutable state and Rust makes you sacrifice your first-born to be able to to do it.
+> Rust is difficult because most programmers abuse shared mutable state and Rust makes you sacrifice your first-born to be able to do it.

 — [u/_errata_ on reddit](https://www.reddit.com/r/rust/comments/7rza1q/why_is_rust_difficult/dt11dqx/).